codebug-us/NashWD-4Extension/README.md

 # Igpay Atinlay (Pig Latin) Translator

 You should be working through this exercise with a partner!
-Decide who is "Partner A" and who is "Partner B".
+One of you should be the "driver" and one of you should be the "navigator".
+The "driver" will be the person typing, and the navigator will be the person directing what code should be written.

-## For this first part "Partner A" will be typing the code while "Partner B" directs "Partner A" on what code to write.
-You should still collaborate on possible solutions!
+## Make sure to switch who is the driver and who is the navigator every 10-15 minutes!
   - Before you get started play around with this [translator](https://lingojam.com/PigLatinTranslator) to familiarize yourself with pig latin.
   - Create a function called `englishToPigLatin` that takes an English `word`.
 Your function should translate the given English word into Pig Latin.
 See example below...
       ```